Configuration System

 while trying to read them out.
 Therefore you can reference them just like a

-normal configuration file - without the crypto://
+normal configuration file - without the crypto:// protocol prefix - in further

 usage.